yy77hello/doorsign/README.md

 - **Communicate information to visitors on the webpage**

-- **Customizable QR Code to allow visitors to send an email to you**:
+- **Customizable QR Code to allow visitors to send an email to you**

 - **Be notified when someone uses the webpage by detecting taps and then sending an email containing an image of the detected user**